Small Quantum Low Density Parity Check Codes for Near-Term Experiments: Code construction

 where the rows in $H_X$ and $H_Z$ correspond to the $X$-stabilizers and $Z$-stabilizers, respectively.
 We observe that the number of columns in $H_X$ and $H_Z$ sets the number of physical data qubits $n = 2lm$.
 Note that the number of stabilizers are also equal to $2lm$, so it may be surprising that the code supports potentially multiple logical qubits.
 The trick here is that the stabilizers in $H_X$ and $H_Z$ are not linearly independent, which may appear inefficient but the redundancy allows the code to maintain the low-density property of a LDPC code.
 As pointed out in Ref.~\cite{bravyi2024highthreshold}, we can therefore find the number of logical qubits $k$ by

 where \textit{dim} refers to the dimension and \textit{ns} defines the null-space of the matrix.
 Similarly, we can also find the code distance as

 where \textit{rs} refers to the row-space and $\vert \cdot \vert$ is the Hamming weight.
+The code distance can be found through an efficient numerical optimization~\cite{shaw2025morphing}.
 An interesting observation is that the weight of the stabilizers in both $H_X$ and $H_Z$ are by construction equal to the integer number $W=W_A + W_B$, meaning the more terms we include in $A$ and $B$, the higher weight stabilizers we have.

 Let us now consider an explicit example of the quantum LDPC code we described above.
 We consider a code with $l=2$ and $m=3$ with $A$ and $B$ defined as in Eqs.~\eqref{eq:AB_dist3_A} and~\eqref{eq:AB_dist3_B}.
 In this case, we find a code with the properties of $[[n,k,d]] = [[12,2,3]]$ and with the check matrices given by